DOCTOR OF EDUCATION

 - Enrichment through diversity

-Program objectives are closely aligned with Kansas State Department of Education and the Interstate Leadership Licensure Consortium standards for district leadership.
+Program objectives are closely aligned with Kansas State Department of Education professional standards for district leadership licensure.

 No App Fee in May